Sima de los Huesos hominins

-The Sima de los Huesos hominins are a 430,000 year old population of "pre-Neanderthals" from the archeological site of Atapuerca, Spain.
-They are in the "Neanderthal clade" but fall outside of Homo neanderthalensis.
-When first published in 1993, these 29 individuals represented about 80% of the human fossil record of the Middle Pleistocene.
-They preserve every bone in the human body, and the unprecedented completeness of the remains sheds light on Neanderthal evolution, the classification of contemporary fossils, and the range of variation that could exist in a single Middle Pleistocene population.
-Exhumation of the Sima de los Huesos hominins began in the 1980s, under the direction of Emiliano Aguirre and later Juan Luis Arsuaga, Eudald Carbonell, and José María Bermúdez de Castro.
+The Sima de los Huesos hominins are a 430,000-year-old population of pre-Neanderthals from the archeological site of Atapuerca, Spain.
+They are in the "Neanderthal clade", but fall outside Homo neanderthalensis.
+When first reported in 1993, these 29 individuals were about 80 percent of the human fossil record of the Middle Pleistocene.
+Every bone is preserved, and the unprecedented completeness of the remains sheds light on Neanderthal evolution, the classification of contemporary fossils, and variations in a single Middle Pleistocene population.
+Exhumation of the Sima de los Huesos hominins began in the 1980s under the direction of Emiliano Aguirre and, later, Juan Luis Arsuaga, Eudald Carbonell, and José María Bermúdez de Castro.

-As a pre-Neanderthal population, the Sima de los Huesos hominins display a mosaic of classic Neanderthal traits (apomorphies) as well as more archaic traits (plesiomorphies).
-Like in Neanderthals, the brow ridges are inflated, but the skull is not as robust in its rear and has a pointed "house-like" profile instead of the rounded "bomb-like" profile.
-Brain volume averages 1241 cc, on the lower end of the Neanderthal range of variation.
-The teeth are Neanderthal-like, with shovel-shaped incisors and taurodontism, but differ in tooth cusp morphology.
-The chest and waist are broad and robust like in Neanderthals, but the limbs are longer.
-They may have been overall large-bodied like other archaic humans, with dimensions of about 170 cm and 90 kg for both males and females.
+They have a mosaic of "classic" Neanderthal traits (apomorphies) and more "archaic" traits (plesiomorphies).
+Like Neanderthals, the brow ridges are inflated; the skull is not as robust in the rear, however, and has a pointed "house-like" profile instead of a rounded "bomb-like" one.
+Brain volume averages 1241 cc, on the lower end of the Neanderthal range.
+The teeth are Neanderthal-like, with shovel-shaped incisors and taurodontism, but differ in cusp morphology.
+The chest and waist are broad and robust like Neanderthals, but the limbs are longer.
+They may have been large-bodied overall, like other archaic humans, with a height of about 170 cm and a weight of 90 kg in both sexes.